benbrastmckie/ModalHistory/README.md

 - Installing either [VSCodium](https://github.com/benbrastmckie/VSCodium), [NeoVim](https://github.com/benbrastmckie/.config), or equivalent for writing in markdown, LaTeX, as well as using the [model-checker](https://github.com/benbrastmckie/ModelChecker) to complete the final problem sets at the end of the course (instructions will be provided).
 - Install LaTeX on your machine if you have not already done so.
-- Accepting the invitation to the private problem set repository for this course, adding an SSH key.
-- Using Git to push changes to the installation documentation (collaboration is encouraged on all problem sets).
+- Use Git to push changes to the private repository, adding an SSH key as needed.

 > As the problem sets are collaborative, it will be important to all be on the same page using Git to push and pull changes to markdown, LaTeX, and Python files (no prior background is required).